 - Use pure maple syrup.
 Why?
 Because it's the real stuff, dripped from a maple tree, cooked down to sweet goodness and filtered into that beautiful little bottle.
 Those pancake syrups are tasty, but imitation maple syrup is pretty much just corn syrup and flavoring.
 It will create an overly sweet, very sticky situation in this recipe.

-Be sure to check out these other great international recipes from some of my fellow food bloggers who are also participating in the Food Blogger Winter Games event, posting delicious recipes that are internationally inspired!
-Share a recipe on Instagram you made from another culture using the hashtag #foodbloggerwintergames while you are at it!
+Be sure to check out these other great international recipes from some of my fellow food bloggers who have posted delicious recipes that are internationally inspired!

 - China - Asian Peanut Sesame Noodles